-Section 4. - Personal Leave
+Section 4 - Personal Leave

-Up to three (3) days for personal business is allowed annually.
+Up to four (4) days for personal business is allowed annually.
 The employee will provide 12 hour notification which may be waived by management in case of emergency.
 Such waiver will not be subject to grievance.

-Section 5. - General Leave
+Section 5 - General Leave

-General leaves of absence, with or without compensation, and upon such other conditions as may be deemed appropriate, may be approved by the Town Manager upon the written recommendation of the Director of Public Works.
+General leaves of absence, with or without compensation, and upon such other conditions as may be deemed appropriate, may be approved by the Town Manager upon the written recommendation of the Director of Public Works or the Facilities Engineer Manager.